Pearl of the Indian Ocean

 DAY 11: GALLE TO BENTOTA

-Tour Galle including Galle Fort, the lighthouse and the Dutch Museum before travelling to Bentota via Kosgoda Turtle Hatchery to learn about turtle conservation.
+Tour Galle including Galle Fort, the lighthouse, the Dutch Museum and the Dutch Reformed Church.
+Travel to Bentota, visiting Kosgoda Turtle Hatchery en route, home to Sri Lanka’s pioneering sea turtle conservation project.

 Journey by boat through the Madu Ganga Wetlands.
-Sail past traditional fishermen, local farms and small cottages and visit a cinnamon farm.
-Return to Bentota.
+Sail past traditional fishermen, local farms and small cottages and visit a cinnamon farm before returning to Bentota.

 DAY 13: BENTOTA TO COLOMBO